Masks

 Process CHannel/EPoch CHEP masks and modify the standard mask based on them |

-Luna uses two types of masks: one that is only defined per epoch (the standard or epoch-level mask), and one which is also specific to each channel and epoch pair (the so-called CHannel/EPoch or CHEP mask).
+Luna uses two types of masks that work together: one that is only defined per epoch (the standard or epoch-level mask), and one which is also specific to each channel and epoch pair (the so-called CHannel/EPoch or CHEP mask).
+The full range of CHEP mask options will typically only be used with high-density EEG data (i.e. multiple, broadly comparable channels, used in combination with interpolation of bad channels/epochs).
 The graphic below illustrates how these two masks are related and some of the key commands which operate on them:

 MASK

 This is the principal command for manipulating EDFs in-memory, at the level of retaining or excluding (masking) certain epochs.
-Operationally, a mask is a flag for each epoch that says whether it should be "in" or "out" of a particular analysis.
+A mask is a flag for each epoch that says whether it should be "in" or "out" for a subsequent restructuring of the dataset.

 Once a mask has been set, it can be modified (or cleared) by